16 Largest Cat Breeds: Giant Domestic Cats

-Size doesn’t always matter, but sometimes when it comes to choosing a cat, size does matter.
-Some people prefer the cuddly, teddy bear-esque aesthetic of many giant cats, while other people simply prefer a larger, more dog-like cat without sacrificing the qualities we all love in cats.
+Size doesn’t always matter, but sometimes, when it comes to choosing a cat, it certainly can.
+Some people prefer the cuddly, teddy bear-esque aesthetic of many giant cats, while other people simply prefer a larger, more dog-like cat without sacrificing the qualities we all love in felines.
 Here are the biggest cat breeds you might consider adding to your home.

 The 16 Largest Cat Breeds